J-Issa1/CarFramework-DX11/README.md

 * Player controlled car.
 * AI controlled car.
-* Simulated real-life physics (gravity, sliding, acceleration).
+* Different forces can be applied to objects (gravity, sliding force, drag, acceleration).
 * Bounding Sphere Collision.

 # The Player

 The player is able to control the main car and they are able to move around the track freely.
 In order to represent a similar notion to real-life car, I have included a basic gearing system.
+Also included on the player is collision.
+This allows for the player to collide with the cubes placed in the world.

+The player can move forwards using a constant velocity or a constant accleration speed.
+This is done via the 1st and 2nd laws of motion.

+* S = UT + 0.5AT^2
+* V = U + AT

+# Controls

+1. WASD - Move
+2. Left Shift – Up Gear
+3. Left CTRL – Down Gear

 # AI